Timing resolution from beam tests on thin LGADs down to 16.6 ps: Timing performance from 4 GeV/c electron-beam tests

 In the irradiated samples, a timing resolution of 20~\ps is achieved across all irradiated sensors except for the 2.5~$\times$~10$^{15}$~\mevneut sample.
-The results are shown in Figure~\ref{fig:irrad_timeres} as a function of the reverse bias, and in Figure~\ref{fig:irrad_timeres_charge} relative to the collected charge using data taken with irradiated samples at temperatures within the range of -50 and -35$^{\circ}$C. The non-irradiated 30~\micron sample is shown for reference.
-The results of the 2.5~$\times$~10$^{15}$~\mevneut indicate that a \trdut of 20.5~\ps is the best achievable before the SEB region~\cite{Ferrero:2025xby} is reached.
+The results are shown in Figure~\ref{fig:irrad_timeres} as a function of the reverse bias, and in Figure~\ref{fig:irrad_timeres_charge} relative to the collected charge using data taken with irradiated samples at temperatures within the range of -50 and -35$^{\circ}$C. The non-irradiated 30~\micron-thick sample is shown for reference.
+The uncertainties in the \trdut estimates range between 0.7 and 0.8~\ps across the irradiated samples.
+The results of the 2.5~$\times$~10$^{15}$~\mevneut indicate that a \trdut of 20.5~\ps is the best achievable before entering the SEB region~\cite{Ferrero:2025xby}.
 The change in temperature does not affect the \trdut measurements, and hence no bias correction is applied.